OpenOverlayRouter/oor/README.md

 Android
 -------

-Since version 0.4, LISPmob can be run on mobile node mode on Android devices.
-Functionality is limited to one IPv4 EID and one IPv6 EID mapped to the RLOCs of one interface (no multihoming support).
-If you require NAT traversal, it is recommended for you to first read the NAT traversal section.

-To install LISPmob on your device, you need root access and Android version 2.3.6 or higher.
-LISPmob can be directly installed from Google Play.
-You can also download the APK file from the LISPmob website or compile the code yourself following the instructions on the README.android.md file.

-The Android graphical application allows you to start and stop the lispd daemon and to edit the most important parameters on the configuration file.
-To configure to the full list of options you have to manually edit the configuration file located in /sdcard/lispd.conf.
-Please note that if you use the graphical interface, configuration parameters not present there will be reset to their default values.

-Due to the large amount of data generated by the lispd daemon, it is recommended to set "log level" to 0 when not debugging.
+Since version 0.4, LISPmob includes support for Android devices operating as LISP-MN.
+Please see the README.android.md file to get details on LISPmob for Android installation, compilation and usage.

 NAT traversal
 -------------

 Since version 0.3.3, LISPmob includes experimental NAT traversal capabilities (see LISP NAT traversal draft).
-In order to use NAT traversal with LISPmob you will need a MS and a RTR (Re-encapsulating Tunnel Router) that are NAT traversal capable.
-If you are using the beta-network, please take into account that, at the time of this writing (release 0.3.3), not all devices on the beta-network have been updated to support NAT traversal yet.
+In order to use NAT traversal with LISPmob you will need a MS and an RTR (Re-encapsulating Tunnel Router) that are NAT traversal capable.
+If you are using the beta-network, please take into account that, at the time of this writing (release 0.4.1), not all devices on the beta-network have been updated to support NAT traversal yet.

-On its current form, NAT traversal support on LISPmob allows to use just one RLOC interface and one EID prefix.
-If you want to use more than one RLOC interface or to configure several EID prefixes you will need to deactivate the NAT traversal feature (via the config file).
-If NAT traversal feature is enabled, all IPv6 addresses configured in the RLOC interface will be ignored.
+If NAT traversal feature is enabled, LISPmob is configured to send all data traffic through RTRs even if the interface has been provisioned with a public address.
+This behavior is a consequence of the lack mechanisms to update the cache of peers when there is an RTR involved in the data exchange.
+On its current form, NAT traversal support on LISPmob ignores IPv6 addresses of RLOC interfaces, besides, the current NAT traversal implementation in the beta-network only supports the registration of a single EID per interface.

 Contact
 -------